mattfrosst/mattfrosst.github.io/_projects/11_project.md

 ### Reference

-If you use this data in your research, we request that you cite <a href="https://ui.adsabs.harvard.edu/abs/2022MNRAS.514.3510F/abstract">Frosst et. al. 2022</a>, the bibtex for which can be found below:
+If you use these data in your research, we request that you cite <a href="https://ui.adsabs.harvard.edu/abs/2022MNRAS.514.3510F/abstract">Frosst et. al. 2022</a>, the bibtex for which can be found below:
 {% raw %}
 <pre><code>@ARTICLE{2022MNRAS.514.3510F,
        author = {{Frosst}, Matthew and {Courteau}, St{\'e}phane and {Arora}, Nikhil and {Stone}, Connor and {Macci{\`o}}, Andrea V. and {Blank}, Marvin},